Higher infusion rates may be required and duration of action may be shortened in patients receiving long-term carbamazepine or phenytoin.

-Assess respiratory status continuously throughout therapy with atracurium.
-Use only to facilitate intubation or in patients already intubated.
+Assess respiratory status continuously throughout therapy with vecuronium.
+Should be used only to facilitate intubation or in patients already intubated.

-Monitor neuromuscular response with a peripheral nerve stimulator intraoperatively.
+Neuromuscular response should be monitored with a peripheral nerve stimulator intraoperatively.
 Paralysis is initially selective and usually occurs sequentially in the following muscles: levator muscles of eyelids, muscles of mastication, limb muscles, abdominal muscles, muscles of the glottis, intercostal muscles, and the diaphragm.
 Recovery of muscle function usually occurs in reverse order.

 Monitor ECG, heart rate, and BP throughout administration.

-Observe the patient for residual muscle weakness and respiratory distress during the recovery period.
+Observe for residual muscle weakness and respiratory distress during the recovery period.

 Monitor infusion site frequently.
 If signs of tissue irritation or extravasation occur, discontinue and restart in another vein.

-Administration of anticholinesterase agents (neostigmine, pyridostigmine) may be used to antagonize the action of atracurium once the patient has demonstrated some spontaneous recovery from neuromuscular block.
+Administration of anticholinesterase agents (neostigmine, pyridostigmine) may be used to antagonize the action of neuromuscular blocking agents once the patient has demonstrated some spontaneous recovery from neuromuscular block.
 Atropine is usually administered prior to or concurrently with anticholinesterase agents to counteract the muscarinic effects.